Lund Cathedral: Choir stalls

-The choir contains two rows of medieval choir stalls containing in total 78 seats.
+The choir contains two rows of medieval choir stalls made of Scanian oak wood, containing in total 78 seats.
 The wooden stalls date from the end of the 14th century, probably commissioned by archbishop Nils Jönson some time between 1361 and 1379.
 Clearly made by several different wood carvers, they are approximately 3 m tall without their gables and decorated with carved details.
 These are biblical scenes from both the Old and New Testament, but the stalls also contain misericords portraying animals and other small details.
 Their style is High Gothic and they are stylistically linked with contemporary art from the Rhine Valley.
 They are among the largest wooden Gothic sculptures to survive in the Nordic countries, and have been described as being of internationally high quality.
 The choir stalls in Lund Cathedral also lent stylistic inspiration to the choir stalls in Roskilde Cathedral and St. Bendt's Church, Ringsted.

 Slightly older than the choir stalls is a bishop's throne which survives in a damaged state and is placed in the south transept.
 It is somewhat similar in construction to the choir stalls but stylistically different and more closely related to contemporary art from north Germany.
 Currently placed next to the bishop's chair is also a Gothic tabernacle in the form of a 5 m tall, decorated wooden pillar.
 It contains two cabinets surmounted by a statuette of a female saint and crowned by a hexagonal spire.
 The tabernacle was repaired by Brunius in the 19th century.
 The saint may be Ida of Toggenburg.